AdobeDocs/media-analytics.en/help/reporting/dimensions/originator.md

 ---
 title: Originator
-description: The Originator dimension reports the creator or production studio of the content as a classification of the Content (ID) dimension, or as an eVar populated using a processing rule.
+description: Reports the creator or production studio of the content.
 feature: Dimensions
 role: User, Admin
 ---